| Though Eowyn could not eat,

 unusual colour of her long waving hair.
 She looks just like

-The realisation came to him fully formed.
-She was not an elleth
+The realisation came to him fully formed; she was not an elleth,

-and the elf was not making love to her.
-With a cry of anger shading
+and the elf was not making love to her!

-into terror, Haldir surged along the walkway.
-The other elf, his
+the walkway.
+The other elf, his face still hidden in shadow, looked

-face still hidden in shadow, looked round in alarm.
-Then he threw
+round in alarm.
+Then he threw the woman in Haldir's path, and

-the woman in Haldir's path, and disappeared over the walkway wall.
+disappeared over the walkway wall.

 All of Haldir's military training told him to follow the elf.

 But what use would that be if she were to die?
-Haldir lowered

-the woman to the ground and desperately tried to remove the leather
+Haldir lowered the woman to the ground and desperately tried

-cord from around her neck.
-He cursed the filthy orc that had done
+He cursed the filthy orc that had done this to her; he cursed

-not untie the knot.
-And, as minute after minute passed by, he
+and, as minute after minute passed by, he began to curse the Valar

-coughing and gagging.
+hard and noisy, coughing and gagging.

 Gods, what do I do now?